 Hisham Echafaki is a self-taught painter with a fascination for nature and the animal world.
-Working in oil, acrylic or resin, his work focuses on surrealist compositions with animals and examines the impact that humankind exerts on the environment´s fragile balance.
+Working in oil, acrylic or resin, his work focuses on surrealist compositions with animals, in particular endangered species and examines the impact that humankind exerts on the environment’s fragile balance.

-Hisham Echafaki also paints three-dimensional insects embedded in several layers of resin to give the optical illusion that they were once real specimen.
-Presented as faux taxidermy the insects often display anthropomorphic features on their wings or bodies with recognizable patterns found in art, design, science or architecture while others are simply more lifelike.
-Each piece is a tribute to the beautiful intricacy and complexity of the insect world but also a critique of how humans are affecting and shaping evolutionary changes in animal species.
+Hisham Echafaki also paints multidimensional animals on Perspex or on resin to give the optical illusion that they are or were once real specimen.
+Presented as faux taxidermy some animals often display anthropomorphic features on their wings or bodies with recognizable patterns found in art, design, science or architecture while others are simply more lifelike.
+Each piece is a tribute to the beautiful intricacy and complexity of the animal world but also a critique of how humans are affecting and shaping evolutionary changes in animal species.

 2017 ‘Flourish’ Group Show, Chelsea Fringe, Espacio Gallery, London

 2016 ‘Codes of Faith’ Group Show, Laura I Gallery, London